 a variety of outdoor concerts

-One of the most important traditions of the Western Piedmont Symphony is thepresentation of concerts to all public school students in the Greater Hickory Metro Area’s six school districts.
+One of the most important traditions of the Western Piedmont Symphony is the presentation of concerts to all public school students in the Greater Hickory Metro Area’s six school districts.
 The chamber orchestra or resident quartet will play for over 30,000 students in elementary and middle school grades.
-Every year John develops a curriculum that’s available to music education teachers.
+Every year, our conductor develops a curriculum that’s available to music education teachers.

 During the course of the year, many pre-schoolers are introduced to classical music and music education through Rug Concerts.
 Our seniors are treated to Silver Serenades at local assisted-living, retirement, and nursing facilities.
 An age-specific concert is performed by our resident quartet.